 Electronic requests are dealt with immediately online.
 The UZI register advises parties to use the electronic revocation facilities on the website of the UZI register.
 These facilities are available twenty-four hours a day and seven days per week.
-In the event of electronic and telephone revocation, the maximum delay between receiving a request and changing the revocation status information (CRL) is four hours.
+In the event of electronic and telephone revocation, the maximum delay between receiving a request and changing the revocation status information (CRL) is twenty-four hours.

-Requests received by e-mail, upload page or post will only be processed within four hours if the request is received on workdays between 7:30 a.m. and 4:00 p.m.
-Requests submitted after 4:00 p.m. will be processed the following working day.
+Requests for revocation received by email, upload page, or mail will be processed within twenty-four hours if the request is received on business days before 4:00 PM.
+Revocation requests received by email, upload page, or mail after 4:00 PM on business days, or during weekends or holidays, will be processed on the next business day.

 If the revocation has an urgent interest, this must be done electronically (24 hours a day and seven days a week using the revocation code) or by telephone (only possible on workdays between 9:00 a.m. and 5:00 p.m.).